colomoto/colomoto-docker/CONTRIBUTING.md

 * [ ] update the conda package
 * [ ] update the related tutorial notebooks
 * [ ] modify the `Dockerfile` with the new version, build it locally, and validate it (see [Recipes](#Recipes))
+* [ ] build locally the Docker image and validate it
 * [ ] create a pull request with the `tool` label